ics3u-2-2019/ICS3U-2019-Group0/docs/index.rst

     PRODUCT ID: 3898

-    So that you can play the game without having it attached to a computer.
+    So that you can play the game without having it attached to a computer with a USB cable.

+|
 |
 |
 |